 Bordeaux - A River Runs Through It

 As the largest winegrowing region in France, Bordeaux delivers great diversity in terms of both the types of grapes grown and the styles of wine produced.
 French wine can quickly become complicated, so we'll start with the basics.
-The primary red wines of Bordeaux are built on blends of three principle grapes: Cabernet Sauvignon, Merlot, and Cabernet Franc.
+The primary red wines of Bordeaux are built on blends of three principal grapes: Cabernet Sauvignon, Merlot, and Cabernet Franc.
 The region's white wines consist primarily of Sauvignon Blanc and Semillon, for both the bone dry and famous dessert delights of Sauternes.

 A river runs through Bordeaux, dubbed the Gironde which forks into the Dordogne and Garonne Rivers.
 The rivers are important, but as it turns out the river banks carry even more notoriety.
 It's the river banks, simply referred to as "Left Bank" (west of the Gironde) and "Right Bank" (east of the Gironde) that carry the keys to understanding much about Bordeaux.